teamdeeson/d9-quickstart/README.md

 # Drupal 9
 The preferred way to manage Drupal 9 sites is to use composer, and the Drupal Composer project helps integrate Drupal core with composer.

-This README describes the approach and some dependencies.
+This project is known to work with MacOSX and Linux but it is not tested on others.
+It probably does not work on Windows.

 ## Dependencies